ryan-roemer/loose-bits/_posts/2012-11-15-nodedc-amd-requirejs-talk.md

 ## AMD/RequireJS

-The [Asynchronous Module Definition][amd] (*AMD*) guidelines provide a definition framework for predictable loading of JavaScript modules and dependencies.
+The [Asynchronous Module Definition][amd] (*AMD*) provides a framework for predictable loading of JavaScript modules and dependencies.
 AMD is an extension of (and possible transport for) the [CommonJS][cjs] specification.

-The [RequireJS][requirejs] library implements AMD with loading, bundling and other functionality, so that frontend JavaScript now has sensible imports (with `define` and `require`), instead of script includes into the global namespace.
-Interestingly, as [Node.js][nodejs] implements CommonJS-style `require`'s, there are also support modules to bring Node.js code under AMD as well.
+The [RequireJS][requirejs] library implements AMD with loading, bundling and other functionality.
+It brings sensible imports (with `define` and `require`) to frontend JavaScript, instead of the usual array of script includes into the global namespace.
+Interestingly, as [Node.js][nodejs] implements CommonJS-style `require`'s, there are also support modules to bring Node.js code under AMD.

-Take both of things together, and we have the real potential for shared JavaScript code across the browser and server.
+Take both of things together and we have the real potential for shared JavaScript code across the browser and server.
 As we use this exact approach at work for our new Backbone.js frontend / Express Node.js backend web application, I created a short talk that I presented at the  November 11, 2012